08. Foreign Documents

 Is our signature acceptable?

-* A document from the United States might call for a “Notarization”, or to be “Notarized” by a US “Notary Public” or US “Public Notary” or Lawyer or Attorney.
-We do not sign documents for use in the USA.
+* A document from the United States might call for a “Notarization”, or to be “Notarized” by a US “Notary Public” or US “Public Notary”.

 Apostille / Legalisation